-- actions in the draft WESP.
-These actions, along with officer comments are included in the revised WLIA document. - 77.
+- intends to support and further develop Welsh language education in schools. - 153.WESP objective 'To ensure that second language provision across all schools provides pupils with the skills and ability to become confident and sustained speakers of Welsh and that the provision develops a meaningful relationship between the language and the learner' is of particular relevance to this proposal. - 154.
 Alltwen, Godre'rgraig and Llangiwg primary schools teach Welsh as a second language and this will also be the case for the new school.
 Standards of Welsh in the three current schools are good; it is expected that the good practice that already exists would transfer to the proposed new school.
 Currently 25% of staff across the three schools are fluent or fairly fluent Welsh speakers.
-By combining the three schools Welsh language provision could be improved as there could be greater impact on having a more concentrated group of Welsh speakers able to support pupil and staff language development skills through the medium of Welsh. - 78.
-Primary education through the medium of Welsh is available at Ysgol Gynradd Gymraeg Pontardawe and Ysgol Gynradd Gymraeg Trebannws, both of which are approx. 1.2miles from the proposed site.
-Additionally Ysgol Gymraeg Ystalyfera -Bro Dur, which is approximately 5 miles from the proposed site, provides all through 3-19 education through the medium of Welsh. - 79.
-Significant investment has taken place at Ysgol Gymraeg Ystalyfera -Bro Dur through projects in both Band A (circ.£18m) and Band B (circ.£9m) of the 21st Century Schools Capital Funding Programme. - 80.
+By combining the three schools Welsh language provision could be improved as there could be greater impact on having a more concentrated group of Welsh speakers able to support pupil and staff language development skills through the medium of Welsh. - 155.
+The Swansea Valley area is a linguistically significant area as it contains the highest number and percentages of Welsh speakers in Neath Port Talbot, and is amongst the highest in Wales as a whole. - 156.
+Primary education through the medium of Welsh is available at Ysgol Gynradd Gymraeg Pontardawe and Ysgol Gynradd Gymraeg Trebannws.
+Additionally Ysgol Gymraeg Ystalyfera -Bro Dur, which is approximately 5 miles from the proposed site, provides all through 3-19 education through the medium of Welsh. - 157.
+Significant investment has taken place at Ysgol Gymraeg Ystalyfera Bro Dur through projects in both Band A (circ. £17.5m) and Band B (circ. £9m) of the 21st Century Schools Capital Funding Programme. - 158.
 In addition funding of £1.6m has been secured to improve provision at Ysgol Gynradd Gymraeg Pontardawe, including extended and enhanced childcare and Foundation Phase facilities.
-Work is expected to be completed in 2021.
+Work is expected to be completed in 2021. - 159.A Welsh Language Impact Assessment has been undertaken by an independent consultant.
+This has concluded that the proposal will have a positive impact on people's opportunities to use the Welsh language and a neutral impact on treating the Welsh and English languages equally.